slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning and strategy

 <!--
-> *"The question isn't who is going to let me; it's who is going to stop me."
+> *"The question isn’t who is going to let me; it’s who is going to stop me."
 -- Ayn Rand*
 > *"The wise warrior avoids the battle."
 -- Sun Tzu*
-> *"You can count on the Americans to do the right thing, once they've exhausted every other possible course of action."
+> *"You can count on the Americans to do the right thing, once they’ve exhausted every other possible course of action."
 -- Winston Churchill*

 - what you think is your problem is not your problem, your strategy is - dan munro
 - a plan is only useful if it can survive reality.
-And a future filled with unknowns is everyone's reality.
+And a future filled with unknowns is everyone’s reality.
 - the most important part of every plan is to plan on the plan not going according to plan
 - actions aligned with goals!!!
 - quality is the best business plan